+Level 1: All denominators except for halves can be used in questions.
+Equal Denominators is checked.

+Level 2: Denominators may be equal or unequal.
+Halves, fourths, or eighths

+Level 3: Denominators may be equal or unequal.

+Thirds, sixths, or twelfths

+Level 4: All fractions are possible.

+3.9.4 ADD FRACTIONS

+This activity uses a high-level concept.
+Learner is asked to add fractions together.
+The maximum common denominator will be 12 and the numerator will never exceed the denominator, nor will any fraction have zero in the numerator.

+Activity settings for Add Fractions

+Include: same as "Find the Fraction"

+Options: Equal Denominators check box

+Levels: 4 levels with these parameters.

 Level 1: Fractions can be thirds, fourths, sixths, eighths or twelfths, but all have equal denominators.

 Level 2: Fractions can be halves, fourths, or eighths, and may or may not have equal denominators.

 Level 3: Fractions can be thirds, sixths, or twelfths, and may or may not have equal denominators.

 Level 4: Can be any combination of fractions, as long as the common denominator is no higher than 12.

+Compare Fractions - Level 2 sample Choose the correct symbol.
+The symbol of the symb

 Click number line or type on keyboard.
-Tab or click in bo to add denominator.
+Tab or click in box to add denominator.

-Section 4

-In software,

-the settings menus have

-checkmarks for on and off, buttons for choice,

-and pulldown menu for

-multiple choices.

-The iOS app is the same, except on/off is a slide switch.
+Customizing Number Sense

-Customizing Stages Math Stages Math can be used right out of the box, but if you with to customize it to suit your particular learner, all of these features can be adjusted: - The categories which are active - The activities which are active - Levels to set for the first session; if Custom level, the parameters to change - Practice or test mode - System settings such as turning sound off or on - Scanning settings 4.1 MAIN OPTIONS WINDOW To find the Options menus in Windows, bring cursor to the top of the screen to reveal a hidden banner.
+Number Sense can be used right out of the box, but if you wish to customize it to suit your particular learner, all of these features can be adjusted:

+- The categories which are active

+- The activities which are active.

+- Levels to set for the first session; if Custom level, the parameters to change

+- Practice or test mode

+- System settings such as turning sound off or on

+- Scanning settings

+4.1 MAIN OPTIONS WINDOW

+To find the Options menus in Windows, bring cursor to the top of the screen to reveal a hidden banner.
 Click on "File," then "Options."

 To find the Options menu on iPad, tap the gears at upper right corner of the screen.

+User Section

-Suspendath File Help Log out Hermione...
-Options...
-Quit OptionsWindows OptionsiPad User Section The "User" section includes creating/modifying a user list, plus "Settings" and "Results" for each individual user.
+The "User" section includes creating/modifying a user list, plus "Settings" and "Results" for each individual user.

 Users, Settings and Results are described in detail, starting on the next page.

+OptionsiPad

+Program Parameters

-Program Parameters Below the "User" section are some general parameters for the program.
+Below the "User" section are some general parameters for the program.

 Teacher Password (optional).
 If password is filled in, you may check or uncheck the requirement for password to switch users.

 User Must Type Name-If selected, there will not be a pulldown list on login menu.

 Fullscreen-can be disabled; however, running fullscreen is recommended at all times.
-Allow Guest Logins-If this feature is disabled, only named users can use the program Track Usage-This is not specific to any user, but a general record of the amount of time used on particular days.
-The Usage button will show you a chart of usage.